Nomzy-kush/docs/README.md

 > [!IMPORTANT]
 > Currently, the LangChain documentation is only available in English, but we are working to add support for other languages, thanks to our LangChain Ambassadors!

-Localized content is content that is specific to a specific language.
-When adding localized content, add content in the specific language directory.
-The directory name is the language code.
-See the [Mintlify documentation](https://www.mintlify.com/docs/organize/navigation#languages) for more details on localized content.
+To add localized content (content in a specific language), place it in the corresponding language directory.
+Each language has its own directory named after its language code.
+For more information, refer to the [Mintlify documentation](https://www.mintlify.com/docs/organize/navigation#languages) for more details on localized content.

 ```text
 src/